Mario Díaz-Balart: Cuba

+Colombia

+President of Colombia, Gustavo Petro, has publicly accused U.S. Congressman Mario Díaz-Balart of participating in conspiracies to overthrow his government.
+During Petro’s presidency, Díaz-Balart has held several meetings with Colombian right-wing opposition figures, including Álvaro Uribe, Vicky Dávila, and Efraín Cepeda.

+In June 2025, the newspaper El País revealed audio recordings related to an alleged conspiracy against President Petro, reportedly led by his former foreign minister, the conservative Álvaro Leyva.
+In the recordings, Leyva claims to have met with Díaz-Balart, seeking his help to influence Marco Rubio, head of the U.S. Department of State, and the Trump administration in support of a plan to remove Petro from power.

 Immigration and refugees

-In 2014, the Washington Post reported that Díaz-Balart was "eagerly seeking a deal" on undocumented immigrants "that can somehow please enough Republicans and Democrats to advance.
+In 2014, The Washington Post reported that Díaz-Balart was "eagerly seeking a deal" on undocumented immigrants "that can somehow please enough Republicans and Democrats to advance.
 And that upsets many Democrats and Republicans."
 After being "involved in bipartisan talks on the issue for years", he was "one of the guys most skilled on the issue" and hence "gets plenty of flack from both sides."
 Díaz-Balart told the Post that "President Obama said that this was going to be one of his first priorities in his first 12 months", but even when "Democrats controlled everything", nothing got done "because they didn't want to do it."

 Díaz-Balart supported Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, saying, "The ban is only temporary until the administration can review and enact the necessary procedures to vet immigrants from these countries.
 The ban is based on countries the Obama administration identified as 'countries of concern' and not based on a religious test."

 He took part in a January 2018 White House meeting about DACA, and said that nothing would "divert my focus to stop the deportation of these innocent people whose futures are at stake."